playfulprogramming/playfulprogramming/content/blog/setup-standard-version/index.md

 npm run release -- --first-release
 ```

-In order to generate your initial `CHANGELOG.md` file.
-This will also create a tag of the current state, so that every subsequent release can change your version numbers.
+To generate your initial `CHANGELOG.md` file.
+This will also create a tag of the current state so that every subsequent release can change your version numbers.

 ## Usage {#use-standard-version}

-Having an initial starting point for releases is cool, but ultimately useless without understanding how to cut a new release.
+Having an initial starting point for releases is cool but ultimately useless without understanding how to cut a new release.
 Once you've made a series of commits, you'll want to re-run `npm run release`.
 This will do all of the standard release actions.
 [As mentioned before, the `type` of commits will dictate what number (patch, minor, major) is bumped](#conventional-commits).
 As all of your changes will make it into your `CHANGELOG.md`, you may want to consider squashing PRs before merging them, so that your changelog is clean and reflective of your public changes (not just the implementation detail).

 One thing to note is that you'll want to run `npm run release` _**before**_ running your build or release.
-This is because it bumps your package version and as-such won't change the package version in your deployed updates.
+This is because it bumps your package version, and as-such won't change the package version in your deployed updates.

 ## Changelog Customization {#customize-changelog}